jreichert/dotfiles/Readme.md

 - fzf is _incredibly_ powerful, both for shell integration as well as inside Vim.
   There are many tutorials for it available online.
 It uses bat for file previews if bat is installed.

+## Known Issues
+- Sometimes tab completion can get painfully slow (requiring a ctrl-c to exit it) or starts exhibiting strange behavior.
+If this occurs, running the command `rebuild_compinit` might fix it.
+This simply rebuilds the cache that is used for tab completion, which can sometimes get corrupted or outdated.

 ## Creating Updates